 Course Assignment: Create two lesson plans for your content area that incorporates ESOL curricular standards and language supports.
-Each activity must incorporate the language supports into a lesson that is focused on an indicator from the Common Core State Standards (for ELA and Math) or the Kansas Curricular lesson previously submitted to a content area methods course and add the appropriate language supports.
+Each activity must incorporate the language supports into a lesson that is focused on an indicator from the Common Core State Standards (for ELA and Math) or the Kansas Curricular Standards for other subjects relative to your area of concentration.
+Candidates are encouraged to use a lesson previously submitted to a content area methods course and add the appropriate language supports.